 However, this started to change after 2013.
 The reasons for this are unclear but many researchers point towards increased mobility, better production methods and a surge in content that appeals to the wider public as opposed to more niche audiences.

-In 2014, ‘Serial’ is released as a spin-off from The American Life and millions listen in.
+In 2014, podcasting was brought to the mainstream with Serial, a spin-off from The American Life and millions listen in.
 Attracted to the series by gripping plots and morbid curiosity, many listeners have unknowingly taken a gateway drug to the world of podcasts.
 Even well-established podcasters have seen a spike in their following since Serial became popular.

 Check Serial out for yourself: